 - They should have simply had someone at some point claim "How can we be sure that the Son'a are telling us the whole truth?
 They've worked with the Dominion-for all we know, they may be trying to sabotage something with proven results for something tantalizing."

 There is another way to harness the radiation without destroying the Ba'ku homeworldThe Enterprise crew starts to feel the effects of the radiation the MINUTE they enter the Briar Patch, and Picard even says that it's all over the region.
 Dougherty just didn't want to wait to find it.

-The Baku will be able to save the Son'a.The Baku have lived on the planet for three hundred years and probably built up a ton of that metaphysical particles in their bodies.
+The Baku will be able to save the Son'a.The Baku have lived on the planet for three hundred years and probably built up a ton of those metaphysic particles in their bodies.
 The Son'a are the same as the Baku only really sick.
 Dr. Crusher could probably have the Baku donate blood or bone marrow (with their permission) and transplant it to the Son'a.
 It could speed up the healing process and help save their species.

 The Baku and the Son'a are humans.If nothing else, it would explain why the Baku are identical to humans - that they were human colonists themselves.
 Similarly, the Son'a's appearance isn't a greatly exaggerated pastiche of plastic surgery and other methods used to preserve a youthful appearance, and their delayed reaction to the planet's atmosphere would simply be because of their advanced age.